 Customization of Toolbars

-MS Word offers the customization option where users can place most commonly used buttons on the quick access toolbar.
+MS Word offers a customization option where users can place the most commonly used buttons on the quick access toolbar.
 With this, the users will not have to search for these functions again and again in the ribbons.

-Both MS Word and Google Docs are compatible with most of the file formats.
+Both MS Word and Google Docs are compatible with most file formats.